-You must submit the information requested in this decision by the deadline indicated above in an updated registration dossier and also update the chemical safety report, where relevant, including any changes to classification and labelling, based on the newly generated information.
+To comply with your information requirement, you must submit the information requested by this decision in an updated registration dossier by the deadline indicated above.
+You must also update the chemical safety report, where relevant, including any changes to classification and labelling, based on the newly generated information.